xrp-community/xrpl-destination/README.md

     "tag": 13371337
   },
   "options": {
-    "network": "production"
+    "network": "production",
+    "expire": null
   }
 }

 ```

-`untagged.tag` will either be `null` or an unsigned 32 bit integer.
+`untagged.tag` will either be `null` or an unsigned 32 bit integer. `options.expire` will be null or an international date+time string, eg. `"2019-12-31T23:59:59.000Z"`.

 ## Format samples